St. George Utah Temple

 The temple under construction, the lower half of the sandstone being prepared for a whitewash coating

-Following the stabilization of the foundation, construction began on the temple structure.
-The walls were built using the red sandstone common to the area, with a final plaster finish for a white appearance.[22]
+Following the stabilization of the foundation, construction on the temple began.
+The walls were built with locally sourced red sandstone, finished with a plaster coating for a white appearance.[20]
 The workers donated one day in ten as tithing labor, and historians James Allen and Glen Leonard made note of the pioneer's dedication to building the temple in Southern Utah.[citation needed] Some members donated half their wages to the temple, while others gave food, clothing, and other goods to aid those who were working full-time on the building.
-Women decorated the interior with handmade carpets, along with fringe made for the altars and pulpits all from Utah-produced silk.[18]
-It took local church members six years to complete the temple.[23]
-At its completion, it contained 1,000,000 board feet (2,000 m3) of lumber, which had been hand-chopped and hauled between 40 and 80 miles (60 and 100 km).
-They also used 17,000 tons of volcanic rock and sandstone, hand-cut, then hauled by oxen.[18]
+Women decorated the interior with handmade carpets, along with fringe made for the altars and pulpits all from Utah-produced silk.[16]
+Local local church members took six years to complete the temple.[21][16]

 Cupola

-Young was initially displeased with the height of the tower, but because construction had taken so much time, historians speculate that he did not want to delay the project any longer.[8]
-Two years after his passing, in 1883, the tower was struck by lightning, resulting in a fire that destroyed the tower, while leaving the remainder of the temple unharmed.[8]
-Local legends vary in interpretation, some narratives suggesting the lightning strike and subsequent fire were perceived as a means to appease Brigham Young, while alternative accounts propose that he may have instigated the event.[26][27]
-The reconstructed tower doubled in height as a homage to Young's expressed preference.[8]
+Young was initially displeased with the height of the tower, but because construction had taken so much time, historians speculate that he did not want to delay the project any longer.[4]
+Two years after his death, in 1883, the tower was struck by lightning, resulting in a fire that destroyed the tower, while leaving the rest of the temple unharmed.[4]
+Local legends vary in interpretation, some narratives suggesting the lightning strike and subsequent fire were perceived as a means to appease Brigham Young, while alternative accounts propose that he may have instigated the event.[25][26]
+The reconstructed tower doubled in height as a homage to Young's expressed preference.[4]

 Story on the Founding Fathers